 • In Nursery and Reception Class, detailed observations of each child are made and recorded frequently.

-Some aspects of assessment are more formal, taking place twice yearly and providing standardised scores which sum up a child’s current achievement in context of national data.
+Some aspects of assessment are more formal, taking place twice yearly and providing standardised scores which show a child’s current achievement and ability in the context of national data.

 Our formal assessment schedule is:

-• NFER Progress in Maths and English tests are completed in October by pupils in Year One through to Year Six.
+• GLA Progress in Maths and English tests are completed in October and June by pupils in Year One through to Year Six.

-• In October pupils in Year Four take a CAT test (Cognitive Ability Test) which provides useful information about verbal and non verbal reasoning, as well as a predictor for each child’s End of Key Stage Two SAT levels.
+• In October pupils in Year Four take a CAT test (Cognitive Ability Test) which provides us with information about ability levels in verbal and non-verbal reasoning, and provides a predictor for each child’s End of Key Stage Two SAT levels.

 • In June pupils in year Two take part in End of Key Stage One tasks which are then externally marked by a visiting moderator.

-We want assessment to be useful so that it provides teachers, parents and pupils with information that benefits the continued progress of each child.
+We are committed to making assessment meaningful to ensure that it provides teachers, parents and pupils with information that benefits the continued progress of each child.

-We want assessment to be reliable.
+We also need to ensure that assessment is reliable.
 In order to ensure rigour in standards, work is assessed by external moderators to confirm our marking in all year groups.
+We use GL Assessment, who are the leading provider of formative assessment to UK schools.